Ndivhoniswani/Access-to-drinking-water-project/README.md

 We'll be investigating the access to afffordable drinking water.
 Part 1 of the project is about understaning the data and part 2 is about transforming the data.

 ### Data Source
-- Part 1: Estimate on the use of water (2020) dataset.
+- Estimate on the use of water (2020) dataset.

 Note that the two dataset will not be available here, due to copywrite issues.